Support Tolland County Robotics!

-The FIRST Lego League Explore Program runs from January - April each year.
+The FIRST Lego League Explore Program runs from January 12th - March 28th, 2026.

 In Explore, teams of students focus on the fundamentals of engineering as they explore real-world problems, and learn to design, code, and create unique solutions made with LEGO bricks and powered by a LEGO Education robot.
 Teams will learn the basics of motors, coding, and engineering and will engage in critical thinking.
 Each year there is a different theme that the students learn about.
 The season concludes with an end-of-the-year celebration where students showcase their Lego models and poster board.
 Here are some findings from the program: